New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 **STATE** - Main branch is stable!

 ## What is the Tiny4FSK project?
 Tiny4FSK aims to be an ultra-tiny high-altitude tracking system.
-It runs on 1 AA battery that lasts for 10-17 hours (a few seconds between position updates, can run longer if there's a longer delay).
+It runs on 1 AA battery that lasts for 10-17 hours (packet interval and power output can be adjusted to lengthen battery life).
 It runs on 4FSK (4-frequency shift keying), which means that it separates tones into 4 separate frequencies.
 Upon this, it uses the [Horus Binary v3](https://github.com/projecthorus/horusdemodlib) system, which is a relatively modern system popularly used with [RS41ng](https://github.com/mikaelnousiainen/RS41ng).

 ![20240826_110047](/Media/Images/Tiny4FSK_Sky2.png)